|

 reassigned for the 2014 season.
 Longtime coach Jim Schottmueller stepped down after 29 seasons at McCluer North

+and 8 more schools installed turf.
 Welcome to the 5th edition of the “Legends Series”, a 127 Year History of High School Football in the St.

 Louis “Metro” area.
 Since the release of the first edition